acts-project/acts/docs/getting_started.md

 A set of container images is available through the [Acts container registry][acts_containers].
-The following containers are used as part of the continous integration setup and come with all dependencies pre-installed.
+The following containers are used as part of the continuous integration setup and come with all dependencies pre-installed.

 -   `centos7-lcg97apython3-gcc9`: based on CentOS 7 with HEP-specific software from LCG 97apython3 using the GCC 9 compiler